pprogrammingg/zero2prod/CONTRIBUTING.md

 # General Software Engineering Patterns

+## Database

+- Use all or nothing approach using `transactions` to not leave the DB in dirty state

 ## Parse, don't validate

 - Instead of using validate functions everywhere to return a bool, define a parse pattern that takes user input